PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 You may want to disable checking for HTTPS with TLSv1.2.
 To do that, go to Advanced Parameters -> Admin Api -> Configuration and disable the "Force security in debug mode" option.
 If you don't see this option, make sure to enable Debug mode first in Advanced Parameters -> Performance.

 {{% notice warning %}}
-You can disable the forced secured protocol in the configuration but **only** with the debug mode enabled, production mode is strictly secured and you need HTTPS to connect to the API.
+You can disable the forced secured protocol in the configuration but **only** with the debug mode enabled.
+Production mode is strictly secured and you need HTTPS to connect to the API.
 {{% /notice %}}

 ![PrestaShop 9 API Configuration](/assets/images/2024/05/api/api_ssl_configuration.jpeg)